amalik2/krenoril-data-system/README.md

 - Read and accept the [EULA](EULA.md)
 - git clone https://github.com/amalik2/krenoril-data-system.git
 - Extract `krenoril-data-editor.rar`
-- Follow the instructions in [setup.html](documentation/developers/setup.html) to set up the application
+- Open [setup.html](documentation/developers/setup.html) from its directory on your computer, and follow the instructions there to set up the application
-- Follow the instructions in [adminUsageInstructions.html](documentation/developers/adminUsageInstructions.html) to learn how to use the application
+- Open [adminUsageInstructions.html](documentation/developers/adminUsageInstructions.html) from its directory on your computer, and follow the instructions there to learn how to use the application
 - Whenever you run the Krenoril application, make sure to launch it with `admin.bat` (NOT with the `.exe`)

 ## Player setup